• Skip to primary navigation

 Instructions

-Line a 25 cm by 20 cm tin with baking paper.
-Make sure the tin has high sides.
+Line a 25 cm by 20 cm tin with around 4 cm high sides with baking paper.

 • To a large bowl, add the puehu parāoa noa (plain flour), ōti (oats), kokonati (coconut) and huka hāura (brown sugar).

 Using a whisk, stir it together until there are no lumps.
-Leave to the side.
+Leave it to the side.

-Stir through the pēkana houra (baking soda) with a whisk.
-It will grow like a little puff of magic.
+• Add the pēkana houra (baking soda) or pēkana paura (baking powder) and stir it in with a whisk.
+It will grow like a little puff of magic but don't be distracted.

-• Pour the ranunga wera (hot mixture) in to the dry ingredients.
-Whakaranuhia – mix to combine.
+• After five seconds or so of stirring, pour the ranunga wera (hot mixture) in to the dry ingredients.
+Whakaranuhia - mix it all together.

 • Once all of the pata (butter) has melted in to the mixture, remove from the heat.